agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 compile-time, whereas ``∣_∣`` is also available at run-time.
 Clauses that match on erased constructors in non-erased positions are omitted by (at least some) compiler backends, so one can use erased names in the bodies of such clauses.
-(There is an :ref:`exception<erased-cubical>` for constructors that were not declared as erased, but that are treated as erased because they were defined using Cubical Agda, and are used in a module that uses the option :option:`--erased-cubical`.)
+(There is an exception for constructors that were not originally declared as erased, but that are currently treated as erased.)

-Finally it is possible to mark data and record types as erased.
+One can also mark data and record types as erased.
 Such types can only be used in erased positions, their constructors and projections are erased, and definitions in record modules for erased record types are erased.
 A data or record type is marked as erased by writing ``@0`` or ``@erased`` right after the ``data`` or ``record`` keyword of the data or record type's declaration:

 ::